hunterkingsbeer/ML-Game/README.md

-# ML-Game
+# ML-Game 🤖💀
-I'm not really sure what this is
+Hopefully this turns into a **machine learning** strategy game where you select your algorithm to make the best team.
+I barely know how to do this so 🤞